lirena00/leetjump/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [LeetCode](https://leetcode.com/) for providing the excellent platform and API access
-- [WXT Framework](https://wxt.dev/) for making browser extension development enjoyable
-- [Bun](https://bun.sh/) for fast and reliable JavaScript tooling
-- The open-source community for inspiration and continuous improvement

 ---

 **Star this repository if you find it useful!**

-Made with care for the coding interview community.